Energy-Pathways-Group/GLOceanKit/docs/classes/wvvariableannotation/iscomplex.md

 #  isComplex

-boolean indicating whether or not the property may have an imaginary part
+boolean indicating whether or not the variable may have an imaginary part

 ---